Gulshaan-Gongale/Gulshaan-Gongale/README.md

                                                           Hi, 👋 I’m Gulshan

-welcome to my profile! i'm student and currently i'm learning Data science. i have done B.tech in civil engineering and transitioning my career into data scinece, Machine Learning Deep Lesrning realm and have huge in interest in dats. as a fast Learner i wanna learn more about data science.
+welcome to my profile! i'm student and currently i'm learning Data science. i have done B.tech in civil engineering and transitioning my career into data scinece, Machine Learning Deep Learning realm and have huge in interest in data. as a fast Learner i wanna learn more about data science.
 I would like to know life experiece and polish my skills.

 Currently, I'm open to opportunities in roles such as Data Analyst, Data scientist Trainee, SQL developer